 Sleeping is either something you’ve mastered or something you need to master asap!
-Getting good quality sleep and enough sleep is one of the most important things, especially at the moment where our sleep is disrupted, our routines out of whack and our dreams becoming vivid and intense.
+Getting good quality sleep and enough sleep is one of the most important things, especially because we all have such busy and chaotic lives during the day!

 I’ve struggled with having a good sleep routine my whole life.
 I’m still trying to figure it out even now, but recently I’ve realised that sleep and my sleep hygiene needs to take top priority.
 It’s one of those things that just gets forgotten about, pushed back or even abused in order to finish work tasks, chores or for another hour scrolling through Instagram.
 No more!

-Here are five things you can do to ensure you’re following a good sleep routine and giving your body the rest it needs.
+Here are six things you can do to ensure you’re following a good sleep routine and giving your body the rest it needs.

 Create a routine and stick to it